r-devel/rcwg/working_documents/install_r_macos.md

 ### Set up R installation directory

-It is best to uninstall any existing version of R to set up macOS for building from source.
-Once you are set up, you will be able to install multiple R versions side-by-side (from source or binaries) without uninstalling previous versions.

 Open Terminal.app and follow these instructions:

 1. Set `LOCAL` as an environment variable to match your architecture